Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 HostGator SMTP settings for WordPress

 You will notice that instead of using your domain as the SMTP Host, it uses the server name.
-You can find the server name from your cPanel hosting dashboard.
+You can find the server name in your cPanel hosting dashboard.

 Simply log in to your cPanel, and you will see the full server name in the right column towards the bottom.